Psychological Abuse of the Elderly for Family Members and Carers

-- He cannot get to his next office visit.
+- He or she cannot get to the next office visit.

-- You or the elder has questions or concerns about his condition or care.
+- You or the elderly person has questions or concerns about his or her condition or care.

-Seek care immediately for the elder or call 911 if:
+Seek care immediately for the elderly person or call 911 if:

-- He feels like hurting himself or someone else.
+- He or she feels like hurting himself or herself, or someone else.

-- He feels that he cannot cope with his condition or his recovery from it.
+- The elderly person feels that he or she cannot cope with his or her condition or recovery from it.

-- He has shortness of breath, chest pain, or a fast heartbeat.
+- He or she has shortness of breath, chest pain, or a fast heartbeat.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.